vogonairlock/portfolio.v1/README.md

 # ZAZCDEV: <a href="https://zazcdev.github.io/webportfolio/">Web Portfolio</a>
 <br>
-This is a web portfolio I built for myself using HTML, CSS, and JavaScript.
+<p align="center">This is a web portfolio I built for myself using HTML, CSS, and JavaScript.
 No frameworks used, just the <br>
 plain old fundamentals.
 As of [11/4/2022], this portfolio is still a work in progress as I currently <br>
-have no projects to display apart from the portfolio itself.
+have no projects to display apart from the portfolio itself.<p>
 <br>
 <br>
 <br>